ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_winrm.rst

   * To determine if you are connecting using an IP address or an FQDN run your playbook (or call the ``win_ping`` module) using the `-vvv` flag.

 * The forward and reverse DNS lookups are working properly in the domain.
-To test this, ping the windows host by name and then use the ip address returned with ``nslookup``.
+To test this, ping the Windows host by name and then use the IP address returned with ``nslookup``.
 The same name should be returned when using ``nslookup`` on the IP address.

-* The Ansible host's clock is synchronized with the domain controller.
-Kerberos is time sensitive, and a little clock drift can cause the ticket generation process to fail.
+* The Ansible host's clock is synchronized with the AD domain controller.
+Kerberos is time-sensitive, and a little clock drift can cause the ticket generation process to fail.

 * Ensure that the fully qualified domain name for the domain is configured in